Amid bursts of resistance, Trump administration squeezes colleges over pro-Palestinian protests as activist remains detained

 His legal team, however, has noted Leavitt’s allegations do not mirror the government’s argument in court.

-“The White House spokesperson says a lot of things that are unsubstantiated,” Ramzi Kassem, founding director of the Creating Law Enforcement Accountability & Responsibility Clinic at City University of New York Law School, told reporters after a Wednesday hearing on Khalil’s detention.
+“It is always interesting to look at what (the administration is) saying outside of court and compare that to what they’re saying inside court,” Ramzi Kassem, an attorney who represents Khalil and the founding director of the Creating Law Enforcement Accountability & Responsibility Clinic at City University of New York Law School, said during a briefing with reporters Friday.

-“I would pay attention to what they actually put forward in court,” he said.

-“It’s their disagreement with his viewpoint, not any remote scintilla of security threat that’s driving this,” added Baher Azmy, another attorney for Khalil.
-“It’s about repression, not about security.”
+“The reality is that Mr. Khalil completely and vehemently denies doing anything like that.
+He has absolutely no connections to Hamas, whatsoever,” Kassem said.

+Kaseem added that he believes Khalil should be commended for his role as the negotiator who represented students during talks with Columbia’s administration at the height of the pro-Palestine protests on campus last year.

 The protest, organized by Jewish Voice for Peace, saw demonstrators wearing shirts that read, “Not in Our Name,” and unfurling banners that read, “Jews Say Do Not Comply.”

-Note: Correction: An earlier version of this story misstated the government’s deadline for responding to Mahmoud Khalil’s legal team regarding a motion for his bail.